Objectives

 Allow the standby to access the master node

-Edit pg_hba.conf (/var/lib/pgsql/10/data/pg_hba.conf) and add following line at the end for all the standby nodes.
+Edit pg_hba.conf (/var/lib/pgsql/10/data/pg_hba.conf) and add the following line at the end for all the standby nodes:

 host replication repuser <Standby IP>/32 md5

-After we have configured the master to allow access to standby server, now we need to edit postgres.conf to allow replication.
+After we have configured the master to allow access to the standby server, we need to edit postgresql.conf to allow replication.

 port = 5432